notEthan/scorpio/README.md

 #    }
 ```

-let's pick a state and find a pet. we'll go through the rest of the example in the ResourceBase section pretty much like it is up there:
+We'll pick a state, find a pet, and go through the rest of the example in the ResourceBase section pretty much like it is up there:

 ```ruby
 # call the operation findPetsByStatus